swasthikk/SIMPLE-CALCULATOR/README.md

-# SIMPLE-CALCULATOR
-Sure!
-Here's a simple GitHub README description for a calculator project using HTML and CSS:

----

 # Simple Calculator

 This is a basic calculator web application built using HTML and CSS.
 It allows users to perform simple arithmetic operations such as addition, subtraction, multiplication, and division.